Smartphones can completely replace a dedicated card reader and process payments on their own.

 Here are 3 of the most competitive card readers available in Australia:

 The most popular phone-dependent card reader, Square Reader, can be purchased for $65 incl.
 GST.
-It has no contractual lock-in or monthly fee, just a pay-as-you-go transaction rate of 1.6%.
+It has no contractual lock-in or monthly fee, just 1.6% per transaction.

-Key benefits of Square is its instant transfer option for an added fee, free next- day payouts (including weekends) if the fee feels too high, and many complimentary payment tools without a contract.
+Square is popular for its instant transfer option for an added fee, free next-day payouts (weekends too) if the fee feels too high, and many extra payment tools without a contract.

-Well-known for its EFTPOS machines, Tyro recently launched Tyro Reader for the slightly lower price of $59 incl.
+Tyro Reader costs less at $39 incl.
 GST.
-It doesn’t have a monthly fee or lock-in and only charges 1.4% per Visa, Mastercard, eftpos and JCB transaction (Amex costs more).
+It doesn't have a monthly fee or lock-in and only charges 1.4% per Visa, Mastercard, eftpos and JCB transaction (Amex costs more).

-Smart Mini by CommBank is another alternative that is sometimes offered for free, but normally costs $59 with a transaction fee of 1.1% for Mastercard, Visa, American Express, UnionPay, JCB and eftpos cards.
-It may have hidden fees, but could be your most convenient (and cheapest) option if you already bank with CommBank.
+Smart Mini by CommBank is sometimes offered free, but normally costs $59 with a transaction fee of 1.1% for Mastercard, Visa, American Express, UnionPay, JCB and eftpos cards.
+It may have hidden fees, but could be your most convenient (and cheapest) option if banking with CommBank.

 Why mobile card payments are popular

-Although no regulations in Australia require businesses to have a card reader or accept any form of card payment, many consumers avoid using cash.
+Although no regulations in Australia require businesses to have a card reader or accept card payments, many consumers avoid using cash.
 Still, some merchants are reluctant to accept cards.

-That’s because banks and traditional merchant service providers often come with inflexible terms for small, new businesses with a limited transaction volume.
+That's because banks and traditional merchant service providers often have inflexible terms for small, new businesses with limited sales.
 This could involve monthly fees and myriads of EFTPOS fees affecting your bottom line.

 This is where smartphones have come to the rescue of small merchants.
 Mobile card readers and Tap to Pay are typically affordable and mostly without commitment or complicated fees.